-A consecutive period of three years: 2017, 2018, and 2019, is being used to determine that the minimum overall benefit of 70% of CDBG funds is used to benefit persons of low- and moderate-income.
+A consecutive period of three ars: 2017, 2018, and 2019, is being used to determine that the minimum overall benefit of 5% o.
+CDBG funds is used to benefit persons of low- and moderate-income.

-Community Development Block Grant Program (CDBG) Reference 24 CFR 91.220(I)(1)
+Community Development B' ck C at Program (CDBG) Reference 24 CFR 91.222(1)

-Projects planned with all CDBG funds expected to be available during the year are identified in the Projects Table.
-The following identifies program income that is available for use that is included in projects to be carried out.
+Projects planned with all CDBG ands the projects planned with all CDBG ands the Projects Table.
+The following ide ifies program income that is available for use that is included in projects to be carried out.

 Total Program Income: 531,899 5.
 The amount of income from float-funded activities 0 4.
-The amount of any grant funds returned to the line of credit for which the planned use has not been included in a prior statement or plan.
+The amount of any grant funds returned to the line of codit for which the planned use has not been included in a prior statement or plan.
 0 3.
-The amount of surplus funds from urban renewal settlements.
-0 2.
-The amount of proceeds from section 108 loan guarantees that will be used during the year to address the priority needs and specific objectives identified in the grantee's strategic plan.
+The amount of surplus funds from urban renewal settlemer 0 2.
+The amount of proceeds from section 38 lo guara, ses that will be used during the year to address the priority seds and specific objectives identified in the grantee's strategic plan.
 0 1.
-The total amount of program income that will have been received before the start of the next program year and that has not yet been reprogrammed.
+The total amount of program income is at all have been received before the start of the next program year and that as not as not as en reprogrammed.
 531,899